achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 app.window.mainloop()
 ```

-Here is an example of how to use the graphical interface of the software:
+**Here is an example demonstrating how to use the FuzzyDEMATELSolver package, which implements the FuzzyDEMATEL method:**
 ```sh
 from pyDEMATEL import FuzzyDEMATELSolver
 ```